Platform-OS/pos-module-core/README.md

 - **Module Helper Functions** to verify if a module or theme exists in the system.
 This feature allows other modules to use installed ones without complex dependencies.

-- **Email sending**: The core module provides both a command and a GraphQL mutation for sending emails, making it easy to add email functionality to your application.
+- **Email sending**: The core module provides both a command and a GraphQL mutation for sending emails, making adding email functionality to your application easy.

 - **API call sending**: The core module provides both a command and a GraphQL mutation for triggering external HTTP(s) API Calls, making it easy to integrate with any third-party system via API.